Overview

 Cancellation of Temporary Importation Bond

 To cancel a temporary importation bond, the NCS will require evidence that the cargo has been either exported or Customs cleared for home use.
-If NCS is satisfied with the documentary evidence, the bond will be cancelled with a letter from customs to the bond-issuing bank, with copy to the clearing agent.
+If NCS is satisfied with the documentary evidence, the bond will be canceled with a letter from Customs to the bond-issuing bank, with a copy to the clearing agent.